php-amqplib/RabbitMqBundle/README.md

 If you don't specify a connection for the client, the client will look for a connection with the same alias.
 So for our `upload_picture` the service container will look for an `upload_picture` connection.

+If you need to use HA Queues then your queue options can be something like this:

+    queue_options:    {name: 'upload-picture', arguments: {'x-ha-policy': ['S', 'all']}}

+Adapt the `arguments` according to your needs.

 ## Producers, Consumers, What? ##

 In a messaging application, the process sending messages to the broker is called __producer__ while the process receiving those messages is called __consumer__.
 In your application you will have several of them that you can list under their respective entries in the configuration.